Smartwatch valleys and peaks

 Modern communication shifts to coalesce around three modes

 Communication methods have evolved over the past few decades.
-While landlines were once predominant, they’ve now taken a backseat.
+While landlines were once predominant, they’ve now taken a back seat.
 Asynchronous communication, like email, offers the advantage of connecting without simultaneous availability, often more convenient and effective.
 Text messaging, in particular, has experienced a significant rise, now standing as a leading communication method alongside emails.

-Interestingly, while smartphones are labeled “phones,” their initial use leaned more toward texting than calling.
+Interestingly, while smartphones are labeled “”phones,”” their initial use leaned more toward texting than calling.
 However, synchronous communication methods are making a comeback on these devices.
 Email, text messaging, and phone calls share nearly equal user numbers, showcasing varied preferences among users.

 Our communication choices often depend on reciprocation, given its two-way nature.
 As a result, user groups may flock together toward specific communication modes, either adopting new methods or moving away from older ones.